Access Sentinel-3 in Analysis Mode¶

 Open a Sentinel-3 OLCI L1 EFR¶

-We begin with an example that accesses a Sentinel-3 OLCI L1 EFR product in native mode.
+We begin with an example that accesses a Sentinel-3 OLCI L1 EFR product in analysis mode.

 Find a Sentinel-3 OLCI L1 EFR Zarr Sample via STAC¶